 The centerpiece of the capitol project is the Johnson-Floyd Family Presidential Commons that will sustain the purpose and increase the prominence of the Benjamin Harrison Presidential Site.
-Exciting features included in the Presidential Commons are the Stan and Sandy Hurt Presidential Promenade; the Presidential Medallions made possible through the generosity of the Efroymson Family Fund; and in Citizenship Plaza, the Book of History made possible by Georgianne Neal and Andrea Neal, and the Charters of Freedom made possible by Elaine Kops-Bedel and Eric Bedel, and the 89-ft Centennial Flagpole, presented by Phi Delta Theta International Fraternity.
+Exciting features included in the Presidential Commons are the Stan and Sandy Hurt Presidential Promenade; the Presidential Medallions made possible through the generosity of the Efroymson Family Fund; and in the Sarah Evans Barker Citizenship Plaza, the Book of History made possible by Georgianne Neal and Andrea Neal, the Charters of Freedom made possible by Elaine Kops-Bedel and Eric Bedel, and the 89-ft Centennial Flagpole, presented by Phi Delta Theta International Fraternity.

 The new Sarah Evans Barker Citizenship Plaza will begin hosting annual naturalization ceremonies in July 2022.
 Are you a naturalized citizen?
 Was your ceremony held at the Benjamin Harrison Presidential Site?
 We would like to add you to our Book of History.
-Contact the Presidential Site at email@example.com for more information.
+Contact the Presidential Site at firstname.lastname@example.org for more information.
 And please see the article in the Indianapolis Business Journal from Central Indiana Corporate Partnership CFO & COO, Latoya Botteron, for additional perspective.
 To learn more about The Honorable Sarah Evans Barker and her important legacy, her biography by Cassidy Segura Clouse can be found SEB Leadership Biography.

 We should not forget that Benjamin Harrison—Hoosier; citizen soldier; African-American voting rights advocate—was the 23rd president of the United States and the only president ever elected from Indiana.
 And we should not forget the monumental significance of the Benjamin Harrison Presidential Site itself.